Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 > metrics.

-This folder contains a dashboard that can be used to monitor hosts based on metrics ingested via OpenTelemetry collectors using the `hostmetrics` receiver and `resourcedetection` processor.
+This folder contains a dashboard that can be used to monitor hosts based on metrics ingested via OpenTelemetry collectors using the `hostmetrics` receiver and `resource_detection` processor.
 The dashboard is in JSON format and can be uploaded to your Dynatrace tenant by [following the steps in the Dynatrace documentation](https://docs.dynatrace.com/docs/shortlink/dashboards-use#dashboards-upload).